oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-resource.md

 Cluster spec elements:

-* `clusterService` - Customization affecting the generation of ClusterIP Service for the WebLogic Server clusters.

-  Sub-elements related to the `clusterService` element:
+For a complete list of the Cluster spec elements, see [Cluster Spec](https://github.com/oracle/weblogic-kubernetes-operator/blob/{{< latestMinorVersion >}}/documentation/domains/Cluster.md#cluster-spec).
+The following paragraph has additional context information for the `clusterServer.sessionAffinity` element.
 * `sessionAffinity`: This is an advanced setting that is only applicable when the `kube-proxy` is running in the non-default proxy modes such as [User space (legacy) proxy mode](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-userspace) and [IPVS proxy mode](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs).
-It is used to enable the session affinity based on the client's IP addresses.
+It is used to enable session affinity based on the client's IP addresses.
 See the [Virtual IPs and service proxies](https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies) for more information.
 Must be `ClientIP` or `None`.
 Defaults to `None`.

   **Note:** This setting is not applicable when the `kube-proxy` is running in the default [`iptables` proxy mode](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-iptables).

 {{% notice note %}}
-For additional domain resource attribute reference material, see [Domain resource attribute references](#domain-resource-attribute-references).
+For additional domain and cluster resource attribute reference material, see [Domain and cluster resource attribute references](#domain-and-cluster-resource-attribute-references).
 {{% /notice %}}

 ### JVM memory and Java option environment variables